Simple User Registration in PHP

 exit;

-We just demonstrated how to create a simple user registration form in PHP and send email verification link to user with unique token.
+We just demonstrated how to create a simple user registration form in PHP and send an email verification link to the user with a unique token.
 The code snippets can be modified as needed.
-By generating unique tokens and email verification link we make sure only real users get registered in application.
+By generating unique tokens and an email verification link, we make sure only real users get registered in the application.